 E-commerce and social commerce will accelerate

-While e-commerce has been growing even before the pandemic, IBM’s report shows that the complete shift from brick-and-mortar stores to online shopping has sped up by 5 years.
+While e-commerce has grown even before the pandemic, IBM’s report shows that the complete shift from brick-and-mortar stores to online shopping has sped up by 5 years.
 Under the current climate, more and more businesses are considering e-commerce as an ideal channel to sell their products online.
-For that reason, merchants need to fine-tune their e-commerce presence to create better customer service in 2021.
+For that reason, merchants need to fine-tune their e-commerce presence to create better customer service in 2023.

-Brands have become more reliant on engaging with shoppers across social platforms in today’s situation.
-Social commerce is important because it helps provide a seamless omnichannel experience, allowing shoppers to shop from anywhere, at any time.
+In today’s situation, brands have become more reliant on engaging with shoppers across social platforms.
+Social commerce is important because it helps provide a seamless omnichannel experience, allowing shoppers to shop from anywhere, anytime.
 According to 10 Ecommerce Trends, 87% of e-commerce shoppers believe that social media helps them make a shopping decision.
 Also, brands will need to engage with several influencers and micro-influencers in the industry — those key people that are driving conversations and engaging with your customers.

 Most social platforms have developed their capabilities of e-commerce.
 This year, TikTok has further invested in social commerce by officially partnering with Shopify to enable online sales.
 As for Facebook and Instagram, the two platforms have also taken big steps towards its social commerce play.
 With Facebook and Instagram Shops, retailers can set up customized storefronts, upload collections of featured products, or simply do live selling to attract more customers.

 2021 is sure to be the best year for this business trend to thrive.

 One of the greatest business trends in 2023 is the dominance of contactless payments.
 According to the State of Retail Payments study, no-touch payments such as contactless credit/debit cards have increased 69% this year in the retail sector.
 Among retailers that have implemented contactless payments, 94% expect the increase to continue over the next 18 months.